 - Numbness or muscle weakness

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-This includes a thorough examination of the affected area and blood tests.
+It will focus on the affected area.

 American Cancer Society https://www.cancer.org